electric-eloquence/fepper/README.md

 is a module to be rendered by React.
 <a href="https://reactjs.org/docs/dom-elements.html" target="_blank">
 It must export properties that `React.createElement()` understands</a>.
-The numeric prefix to `00-head` orders it to precede `01-foot` even though "foot" precedes "head" alphabetically.
+The numeric prefix to `00-head` orders it to precede `01-foot`, even though "foot" precedes "head" alphabetically.

-By allowing customizations in this directory separate from the core components, core updates will be respected for all components except for the HTML head, and wherever else customizations were made.
+In this example, by allowing customizations in the `00-head` directory separate from the core components, core updates will be respected for all components except for the HTML head.

-Browser JS and CSS customizations can (and should) be componentized this way as well.
-While it's unlikely to have browser JS and CSS for a head element, the main element does have its browser JS and CSS componentized as
+Browser scripting and style customizations can (and should) be componentized this way as well.
+While a head element is unlikely to have pertinent scripts or styles, the UI's main element does have its scripts and styles componentized as
 <a href="https://github.com/electric-eloquence/fepper-npm/tree/dev/ui/core/styleguide/index/html/01-body/40-main" target="_blank">
 main.js and main.css in index/html/01-body/40-main</a>.
+A big advantage for

-Alas, no one should _force_ you to componentize browser JavaScripts this way.
+this type of componentization comes when elements are renamed or deleted.
+When you rename or delete the element, are you _absolutely_ sure you'll rename or delete for that element in some far-flung script or style file?

-Generic modifications to UI JS can be added to `source/_scripts/ui-extender.js`.
+Alas, no one should _force_ you to componentize this way.
+Generic modifications to UI scripts can be added to `source/_scripts/ui-extender.js`.

-Similarly, generic modifications to UI CSS can be added to `source/_styles/pattern-scaffolding.css`.
+Similarly, generic modifications to UI styles can be added to `source/_styles/pattern-scaffolding.css`.
 (The file is named this way to adhere to <a href="https://patternlab.io/docs/pattern-states.html" target="_blank"> the Pattern Lab documentation on pattern states</a>.
 It should not be relied on